 Does a family history of alcohol abuse put you at risk of following suit?
 Is alcoholism genetic or can it happen to anyone?
-If you’re struggling with addiction right now, you might be asking for the reasons why.
+If you’re struggling with alcohol addiction right now, you might be asking for the reasons why.
 In fact, there’s a variety of possibilities.

 Is Alcoholism Genetic?